-Note: A case manager making a yearly phone call to a client to see how he/she is doing may not be used to keep the case file open.
+Note: A case manager making a yearly phone call to a client to see how he/she is doing may not be used to keep theis not considered a reportable service for maintaining an open case management file open.
 The case manager will close the file when the client withdraws from the program and/or the client's needs have been met.

-Capacity/Waiting List: The client-centered case management program shall give priority to senior adults most at risk; this includes victims of elder abuse and neglect, and persons with dementia.
-A waiting list will occur when an initial visit with a case manager cannot be completed within ten (10) business days following the referral.
+Capacity/Waiting List: The client-centered case management program shall give priority to senior adults most at risk; this includes victims of elder abuse and neglect, older adults experiencing imminent homelessness, and persons with dementia.
+A waiting list will occur when a case manager is unable to contact a client within 10 business days of the initial referral to schedule a face-to-face meetingn initial visit with a case manager cannot be completed within ten (10) business days following the referral.
 Case managers shall maintain a waiting list, including a description of the client's current situation, notify AAA when a waiting list occurs, and provide AAA with monthly updates with the number of seniors on the list and the length of time before case management services will commence.